tldr-pages/tldr/pages/linux/fcrackzip.md

 `fcrackzip -v -b -l 3 -c a:$% {{archive}}`

-- Bruteforce password with length 4 with only lowercase and special characters:
+- Brute-force a password that contains only lowercase and special characters:

 `fcrackzip -b -l 4 -c a! {{archive}}`